4-in-1-Telecom-Design-Studio/Prototype/README.md

 ## Contact

-feel free to contact Four in One Telecom Design Studio: [DesignofCp](https://github.com/DesignofCp) if you have questions about Prototype, or any of Four in One Telecom Design Studio open source projects, wish to sponsor, or contribute to our projects.
+Feel free to contact Four in One Telecom Design Studio: [DesignofCp](https://github.com/DesignofCp) if you have questions about Prototype, or any of Four in One Telecom Design Studio open source projects, wish to sponsor, or contribute to our projects.

 ## License